Morse Graphs: Topological Tools for Analyzing the Global Dynamics of Robot Controllers: Results

 The computational needs of the Morse Graph is one or two orders of magnitude less than that of the {\tt L-NN}.
 The learned controllers benefit the most from the topological approach as it provides in all cases a higher coverage of the RoA with fewer propagations.
 There are two cases where {\tt MG} takes a larger number of propagation steps compared to {\tt L-NN}.
 In the case of Ackermann (LQR), this is because {\tt MG} is unable to find a unique attractor for the system (see discussion below).
 In the case of Acrobot (Hybrid), {\tt L-NN} fails to identify the true RoA accurately.

 Some of the comparison points may incorrectly identify a volume of $X$ as belonging to RoA (False Positives - FP).
-This is not true for the Pendulum, since the attractor of interest for both controllers is not at the boundary of the RoA.
-But for the LQR and Corke controllers of the Ackermann, the desired goal is not an attractor since some trajectories close to the goal region escape $X$ (this is a consequence of not allowing negative velocities).
+This is not true for the Pendulum, since the attractor of interest is not at the boundary of the RoA.
+But for the LQR and Corke controllers of the Ackermann, the desired goal is not an attractor since some trajectories close to the goal region escape $X$ (a consequence of not allowing negative velocities).
 Therefore, the comparison methods fail to conservatively estimate the RoA, resulting in FPs.
-The topological framework, however, does not result in FPs (explained below as well).
+The topological framework, however, does not result in FPs (explained below).
 The Ackermann Learned controller and the Acrobot controllers present no FPs since the goal region is an attractor.

 \textbf{Pendulum Study:} The RoAs compute controllers for the pendulum are shown in Fig~\ref{fig:pendulum-qual}.
 For {\tt Morse Graph}, the attractor discovered is shown at the center of the state space, and it contains the goal region.
 Note that {\tt L-NN} does not find the attractor, but assumes one exists containing the goal region.
 Moreover, {\tt L-NN} is unable to cover the full RoA for the Learned controller, making it an undesirable solution. {\tt Morse Graph} is also shown to work well when (a subset of) the state space is periodic.
 For instance, the RoA of the Pendulum (LQR) also includes the regions at the corners of the planar representation of the cylinders in Fig~\ref{fig:pendulum-qual} (Left).
 This is captured by {\tt MorseGraph}, but not by {\tt L-NN}.